shwethav29/sparkify_postgres_data_model/README.md

  >>>>start_time bigint,hour int,day int,week int,month int, year int,weekday int

 ### >**ETL Pipeline**
 We will be using python pandas to read the json files from the log_data and song_data.
+The data is loaded to stage tables first.
+Followed by bulk insert.
+This gives a better performance compared to, inserting single row data.
 Firstly we will be populating the dimension tables.
 Followed by reading the artist_id and song_id keys from these dimension table to populate the songplays table.
 We are interested only in log_data with page='NextPage'.
 The timestamp column mapped to the time table by extracting datetime properties for the give timestamp.
 ##Project Structure